 Overall, then, the perspective of a transnational collective commodity constitutes a promising and innovative academic point of view.
-In recent decades, the increasingly cross-border nature of many spheres of life and policies has resulted in an enormous surge in globalisation.20 Many public goods can no longer be placed at national disposal, or only on a very limited scale; this applies, for instance, to security or to the protection and preservation of the natural environment.
+In recent decades, the increasingly cross-border nature of many spheres of life and policies has resulted in an enormous surge in globalization (Holzinger, 2008).
+Many public goods can no longer be placed at national disposal, or only on a very limited scale; this applies, for instance, to security or to the protection and preservation of the natural environment.

-If the available empirical studies relating to public collective goods are counted, in-depth analyses are available for over 25 sectors and sub-sectors.21 These range from agricultural research to cyber and energy security and financial stability.
+If the available empirical studies relating to public collective goods are counted, in-depth analyses are available for over 25 sectors and sub-sectors (Kaul et al., 2016).
+These range from agricultural research to cyber and energy security and financial stability.
 All these examples demonstrate that the concept has served already important empirical applications.